-Accounting and financial reporting for state and local governments focused originally on funds, which were designed to enhance and demonstrate fiscal accountability using a modified accrual (short-term) basis of accounting.
-Gradually, however, a consensus developed that fund-based presentations needed to be accompanied by governmentwide financial statements using a full accrual basis of accounting, to meet the equally important objective of operational accountability.
-The result is today's comprehensive, integrated financial reporting model, which was especially designed to ensure and demonstrate both fiscal and operational accountability.
-Its intended users are the bond rating agencies, investors, and financial institutions, in addition to management and the public.
+Accounting and financial reporting for state and local governments originally focused on funds, which were designed to enhance and demonstrate fiscal accountability using a modified accrual (short-term) basis of accounting.
+Gradually, however, a consensus developed that fund-based presentations needed to be accompanied by governmentwide financial statements using a full accrual basis of accounting in order to meet the equally important objective of operational accountability.
+The result is today's comprehensive, integrated financial reporting model, which was designed to ensure and demonstrate both fiscal and operational accountability.
+Its intended users are the bond rating agencies, investors, and financial institutions, in addition to management, the governing body, and the public.